 Dizziness has been reported by some patients taking Anagrelide.
-Do not drive or use machines
+Do not drive or use machines if you feel dizzy.

+Anagrelide capsules contain lactose

-Anagrelide contains lactose and sodium Lactose is an ingredient in this medicine.
-If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicine.
-This medicine contains less than 1 mmol sodium (23 mg) per capsule, that is to say essentially "sodium-free".
+Lactose is an ingredient in this medicine.
+If you have been told by your doctor that you have an intolerance to some sugars, contact your doctor before taking this medicinal product.